GravityKit/GravityView/readme.txt

 = develop =
 #### 🐛 Fixed
-* Export link widget would cause fatal error when search on multiple words.
+* Export link widget would cause fatal error when searching on multiple words.

 = 2.22 on April 16, 2024 =